Applications for artists are currently being accepted. Application deadline is Thursday, November 16th, 2017 at 3:00pm.

 What is the time frame each artist is expected to be working on their project with youth?

-Artists are expected to work with youth for a 2-4 month period between January and June 2017.
-Within this 2-4 month period artists may be given priority based on the number of times they work with the youth per week.
+Artists are expected to work with youth for a 2-5 month period between January and May 2018.
+Within this 2-5 month period artists must meet with their youth for a minimum of 24 hours of studio time with an additional three full-day trips into nature.
+Artists may be given priority based on the number of times they work with their youth per week/month.

 Is a culmination event/show required?

 Yes, we ask that you be working towards a culmination event/show throughout the residency.
-All artists are required to be an integral part of an event showcasing the work of all three artists and their students on a Saturday or Sunday in May in the Santa Monica Mountains.
-Transportation will be provided to your group for this event.
-In addition, artists may have a show closer to home to showcase the work of their students at any point between January - June 2017.
+All artists are required to be an integral part of the annual installation art exhibit at Peter Strauss Ranch which runs May - September 2018.
+In addition, artists may have a show closer to home to showcase the work of their students.

 What financial and other benefits are offered to the artist?

-Artists will receive a $4500 stipend to fund their specific needs to complete the artist project.
-Funding can go towards personal compensation, material support, transportation, and other costs associated with the production of the final project.
-Each artist will be provided with a bus and driver to take their students on the nature trips and campout (if requested).
+Artists will receive a $5000 stipend to fund their specific needs to complete the artist project.
+Funding can go towards personal compensation, transportation, material support, transportation, and other costs associated with the production of the final project or exhibit installation.
+Each artist will be provided with a bus for two of the three nature trips.
 The artist and their students will all be signed up as volunteers and all time spent on their project will be counted as volunteer hours.

 Who is liable if there is an accident or injury while on the trips?